microtrain/bootcamp/09-PHP/XX-HTML.md

 1. Add an ```h1``` element to the body of the page which also reads _Hello World_ ```<h1>Hello World</h1>```.
 1. Now refresh your browser and you will see the text _Hello World_.
 1. Add a paragraph tag below the top level header that reads ```<p>Welcome to my web site.</p>```
-1. Commit your changes and push to master.
+1. Commit your changes and push to main.
 Stage new files to be committed, in this case _public/public/index.html_.
 ```sh
 git add .